guzzle/RingPHP/README.rst

 Guzzle-Ring
 ===========

-A PHP port of Clojure's `Ring <https://github.com/ring-clojure/ring>`_, but modified slightly to accomadate both clients and servers for both blocking and non-blocking requests.
+Provides lower-level APIs used to power HTTP clients and servers through a simple, PHP ``callable`` that accepts a request hash and returns a response hash.
+Guzzle-Ring is inspired by Clojure's `Ring <https://github.com/ring-clojure/ring>`_, but modified to accomadate both clients and servers for both blocking and non-blocking requests.

 Specification